Constantijn-Dinklo/3D_Noise_Modelling/README.md

 code_file_path = The path to where the python code noise_maps.py is located.
 This will generally be in the same folder as the test_cnossos.sh file and can thus the input can be '.'.

 receiver_shape_file = The path to the file where the receivers with their noise value will be stored as a shapefile.

+As with generating noise levels, running time can be largely reduced by adding " >> out.txt" at the end of the command.

 ## Limitations